1. Overview

 F_inertia_max = 30,179 * (1000/900)^2 = 37,258 lb

-At theta=180: -28,000 + 37,258 = +9,258 lb tension
+At theta=180: -28,000 + 37,258 = +9,258 lb compression

-Still no reversal in compression direction.
+Still no reversal into tension direction.

 3. Unload CE instead of adding HE clearance: